Sick pay entitlement Sick pay

 Employers must make sure a discretionary policy:

-- does not discriminate against employees because of a protected characteristic, for example if they are disabled
+• does not discriminate because of a protected characteristic, for example if a worker is disabled

-- treats part-time employees the same as equivalent full-time employees
+• treats part-time workers the same as equivalent full-time employees

 Find out more about: